cheddesi/onehippo-es-docker-demo/README.md

 ```
 ### Important Notes
 * Allocate enough RAM to the docker machine.
 4GB is recommended.
-* Mount the current directory as a shared folder to Docker virtual machine, Elasticsearch requires the certificates accessible from a volumen.
+* Mount the current directory as a shared folder to Docker virtual machine, Elasticsearch requires the certificates accessible from a volume.

 ## Running the demo
 1. Clone the git repo to local machine